ProxeusApp/proxeus-core/docs/quickstart.md

 Please create an account on those platform and get an API Keys.

-## Proxeus Demo Etherum Smart Contract
+## Proxeus Demo Ethereum Smart Contract

 For your convenience, a demo smart contract is deployed on the Ropsten network at the following address: